Umang68/Analysis-on-Election-Ad-Spending-/README.md

         rmse = mean_squared_error(y_test, predictions, squared=False)
         st.write(f'Root Mean Square Error: {rmse}')

-    # Existing button for spending by platform
+    # Button 8: Spending by Platform
     if st.button("Spending by Platform"):
         # Load dataset into a DataFrame (Replace this with your actual dataset)
         data = {